HW71/ManagedOpenSSL.net/README.md

 ### Documentation

 Take a look at the low-level C API [documentation](https://www.openssl.org/docs).
-Additionally take a look at the [installation notes](INSTALL).

 ### License
 This repository contains two software components with dedicated licenses: